usnistgov/OSCAL/working/doc/schema/oscal-tag-library.md

 As in HTML, the link target is indicated by @href, with a '#' prefix for an internal cross-reference matching an @id elsewhere in the document.

 Anchors without @href are not invalid to the OSCAL schema (base validation), but may be reported by a Schematron.
-In use, an application may promote the contents of a [&lt;a> Anchor](#&lt;a>-Anchor) element, when a valid URI, to serve as the link target, if @href is missing or not a URI.
+In use, an application may promote the contents of a [&lt;a>](#a-Anchor) element, when a valid URI, to serve as the link target, if @href is missing or not a URI.

 ### &lt;q> Quoted text